CP24 Weather Tab

 Benchmarking & Usability Testing

-The testing compared the old and new versions of the tab, tracking key metrics such as completion rates, time-on-task, System Usability Scale (SUS) scores, and user pain points.
+I compared the old and new experiences using completion rates, time-on-task, System Usability Scale (SUS) scores, and reported pain points.

 • SUS Score: 59.50 (Indicating usability challenges)